astileanua1141/astileanua1141/README.md

 ### Hi there 👋
 ### My name is Alexandra Astileanu, and I'm a Java Developer.
+I started out as an Automation Engineer with Java, and after 5 years I moved to Development, where I gathered 3.5 years of experience with Payments, E-Commerce and Backend Web Services.

 Here's a bit about me..

-- 🔭 I’m currently working on ... [a Ticketing app](https://github.com/astileanua1141/ticketing-app), getting comfortable with Microservices and TypeScript
+- 🔭 I’m currently working on ... [a Ticketing app](https://github.com/astileanua1141/ticketing-app), T-shaping my skills with TypeScript and Node

-- :house_with_garden: On a personal level, I’m currently working on ...
-  - :apple: Wildfit Program - transforming my relationship with food
-  - :running_woman: an 18-week Marathon training plan

 - 🌱 I’m currently learning ...
-Spring Framework
+Java 17
-- :books: I'm currently reading "Head First Design Patterns"
+- :books: I'm currently writing articles for my first technical blog
 - 👯 I’m looking to collaborate on ...
-Payment Processing, Financial Reports, E-commerce, High Frequency Trading
+Java/Kotlin/TypeScript/React projects, where quality is a key factor
-- 💬 Ask me about ...
-Refactoring, Design, Test Coverage
+- 💬 Ask me about ... testing heuristics, HashMaps, enduro motorcycles

 - :earth_africa: I am currently based in ...
 Cluj-Napoca, :romania: Romania
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I ride a motorcycle to work (in the summer)
+- ⚡ Fun fact: I own a motorcycle

 #### Languages:
 <div>